Double-crested cormorant

 What does a cormorant look like?

-The cormorant is characterized by a long, thick neck, stout body, short rounded wings, medium length tail with stiff feathers, and legs that are positioned far back on the body.
+The cormorant is characterized by a long, thick neck, stout body, short, rounded wings, medium length tail with stiff feathers, and legs that are positioned far back on the body.
 Webs connect all four toes on each foot and provide additional thrust in swimming.
-The DCCO appears black or grayish-black, but it has iridescent greenish and purple highlights on the back.
-It has a small fleshy yellowish-orange throat pouch, and the eyes have a deep turquoise-colored iris.
+The cormorant appears black or grayish black, but it has iridescent greenish and purple highlights on the back.
+It has a small fleshy yellowish-orange throat pouch, and the eyes have a deep, turquoise-colored iris.
 The long slender bill has a small hook at the tip.
 This species gets its name from the presence of tufted feathers on both sides of the head, just above the eyes, that are referred to as “crests.”
-These are present only during the nesting season.
+The crests are present only during the nesting season.

-In flight, the cormorant can be identified at great distances by its behavior of alternately flapping and gliding while flying in v-shaped flocks.
+In flight, the cormorant can be identified at great distances by its behavior of alternately flapping and gliding while flying in flocks.
 In contrast, ducks and geese have a steady wingbeat.
 While perched or swimming, the bill is usually held at an upturned angle.
 In contrast, ducks, loons, and grebes usually hold their bills parallel to the surface of the water.
-Often cormorants dry their feathers after swimming by holding their wings out creating a distinctive posture that generates interest and curiosity about this species.
+Cormorants often dry their feathers after swimming by holding their wings out, creating a distinctive posture that generates interest and curiosity about this species.

 How large is a cormorant?

-The DCCO ranges from 29 to 36 inches long from bill to tail, and the wingspread may reach 54 inches.
+The cormorant ranges from 29 to 36 inches long from bill to tail, and the wingspread may reach 54 inches.
 Weights range from 4 to 6 pounds.

 When do cormorants nest?